jrosen48/utk-homepage/content/post/2019-12-22-using-bibtex-with-r-markdown.md

 An aim of *Data science in education using R* is to help to equip those working in education, including teachers, data analysts and scientists, researchers, and administrators to solve problems and ask questions in the context of educational data and systems [@dsieur-under-contract.]
 ```

-(I'll leave it to my co-authors to summarize the aims of our book better, oye!).
+(Oye, I'll leave it to my co-authors to summarize the aims of our book better.)

 Would render as the following: